Felix8971/connect4-node-react/README.md

 Email me on felix8971@hotmail.com or [open an issue](https://github.com/felix8971/connect4-node-react /issues).

-The sole purpose of this project is to practice (and learn) my skills in ReactJS, please be kind :)
+The sole purpose of this project was to practice (and learn) ReactJS, please be kind :)

 ===